Schibsted-Tech-Polska/good-guy-http/README.md

   cache: ...,                        // cache object - see below for details
   errorLogger: console.error,        // error logging function - a failing cache doesn't break requests, but logs here
                                      // instead
+  postprocess: false                 // pass a function here if you want to postprocess the response before caching/
+                                     // returning it, e.g. function(res) { return JSON.parse(res.body); }
+                                     // useful for ensuring that expensive parsing happens only once

   defaultCaching: {                  // default caching settings for responses without Cache-Control
     cached: true,